 Everyone in L.A.—Francophiles included—knows about Bottega Louie.
-Their gourmet assortment of macarons is made locally with California almond flour.
-If you’re sitting down for dessert and want to go big (and we mean big), try the Le Grand Macaron: a colossal cookie with raspberry jam and raspberries on top.
+Their gourmet macarons are made with California almond flour, their towers of macarons light up the shop's big, beautiful windows, and there's almost always a crowd with their noses pressed to the pastry case.
+If you’re sitting down for dessert and want to go big (and we mean big), try the Le Grand Macaron: a colossal cookie with raspberry jam and ganache, and raspberries on top.
 If not, we have one suggestion for you: the salted caramel.
 Soft and perfectly balanced between sweet and salty, this classic flavor will be sure to impress.
 Head over to the back of the bakery section for a chilled bottle of champagne, perfect for accompanying the macarons' gorgeous Louis XIV-esque packaging.

 For those who can’t get enough of that light macaron cookie crunch and decadent filling, Pasadena gem Euro Pane bakes especially large macarons at roughly the same price you’d find the smaller versions everywhere else.
 Grab a box and load up because these may be the biggest steal on the list.

 Can’t decide between a macaron or ice cream?
-Milk has you covered with their signature macaron ice cream sandwiches.
+Milk has you covered with their macaron ice cream sandwiches, a colorful signature item that can incorporate chocolate dips and fruity pebbles and mix-and-match flavors to your heart's content.
 Oversized macarons in flavors like Thai iced tea and red velvet take the place of the traditional sandwich cookies and, instead of filling, you’ll find a thick layer of the shop’s house-made gourmet ice cream.